DrNeonsy/JavaScript-Note-Collection/README.md

 # JavaScript Note Collection

-### This Repo Is A Collection Of The Fundementals I've Learned Within The World Of JavaScript
+### This Repo Is A Collection Of The Knowledge I've Gathered Within The World Of JavaScript

 ![HTML](https://img.shields.io/badge/-HTML-fc6203)
 ![CSS](https://img.shields.io/badge/-CSS-03dbfc)